What is collaboration and why is it important? How is creativity promoted through diverse, multidisciplinary collaboration?

 Any creative individual who has an idea, ideal, concept, prototype or product to test can follow the principles of co-design to gather participants’ feedback, reactions and preferences (Sanders and Stappers, 2008).

 An important aspect of any form of closed collaboration is to choose the right people to work with.
 Once you know what you want to achieve, you need to identify the people who are best suited to contribute.
-It’s not only about who has the most relevant expertise, experience and skills but also about who is open-minded, able to communicate empathically and is good at challenging assumptions.
+It’s not only about who has the most relevant expertise, experience and skills but also about who is open-minded, able to communicate empathically and good at challenging assumptions.

 Case study